In addition to tax concessions, charities registered with the ACNC may be eligible to:

 - co-ordinates or provides residential care to young people and is an approved care organisation, then these young people may, in certain circumstances, attract family tax benefit and, in some cases, receive a double orphan pension

 - employs live-in care workers, these workers if eligible, may receive fringe benefit tax (FBT) exemption for accommodation, in relation to the income test for the Commonwealth Senior Health Card, family assistance payments and payments under the Paid Parental Leave scheme.
-For more information about actual benefits available, visit the Department of Human Services website.
+For more information about actual benefits available, visit the Services Australia website.

 Charities registered with the ACNC may be exempt from certain requirements under Commonwealth laws if they engage in the following activities:

 - providing document exchange services to an employee or member – registered charities may be able to use services other than Australia Post

 - playing sound recordings – only registered charities can play sound recordings in a club or guesthouse without breaching copyright

 - making unsolicited calls – only registered charities can contact numbers listed on the Do Not Call Register